A Reference Tool for Metal Surface Finish Characteristics

 Here at Metal Cutting, the surface finishes we most often deal with are the end cut of small, precision metal parts and the body surface along the diameter of tubes and rods.

 It is important to remember that if there is a blemish, ding, or scratch somewhere on a part, it may not be included in the total surface finish measurement of the part.
-However, at Metal Cutting we take great care to minimize these types of surface finish defects and can inspect for any that might occur if required.
+However, we take great care to minimize these types of surface finish defects and, to the extent that the surface finish is critical to the product, we can inspect for any defects as needed.

 Typical results for end cuts